‘Days Of Our Lives’ Spoilers: Return Of Characters Will Cause Havoc In Salem For May Sweeps

 Theresa’s return to Salem will undoubtedly throw a wrench into Brady and Eve’s relationship, especially since she has a darn good reason for leaving.
 It’s unknown how Brady will react when Theresa explains that she left to protect her family, which includes Brady and their son Tate.
 There will definitely be a lot of questions.

-If that isn’t a big enough twist, Arianne Zucker will return to Days of Our Lives as Nicole Walker and will bring her daughter Holly with her.
+If that isn’t a big enough twist, Arianne Zucker will return to Days of our Lives as Nicole Walker and will bring her daughter Holly with her.

 Although Hope is insisting that her marriage to Rafe is over, there is always a chance with a love as strong as theirs.
 That is until we realize another character is coming back for a short stay in her hometown of Salem.
 Sami Brady (Alison Sweeney) won’t simply make waves.
 In true Sami fashion, it is rumored that she will be making a huge splash.